tmhall/MHall-SFFoodTrucks/README.md

 The source data is located at
 * [San Francisco's food truck open dataset](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
 * [CSV dump of the latest data](https://data.sfgov.org/api/views/rqzj-sfat/rows.csv)

+# Approach

+This project amuses me because I do live in SF.
+I'm therefore focussing my solution on something that would be immediately useful for myself, being able to geo locate food trucks.

+I'm doing just a CLI for now as that allows me to focus on features instead of delivery platform.
+I would like there to be filters for "open now" and for style of food.
+However, my casual observation of the data shows that the open times would require sanitizing, so I'm probably just going to focus on geo location for initial work.